The Mortal Storm: Plot

 In the mountains of Germany near the Austrian border on January 30, 1933, Professor Viktor Roth, a distinguished "non-Aryan" professor who is adored by his students, celebrates his 60th birthday.
 His family consists of his wife Amelie, his daughter Freya, his young son Rudi and his adult stepsons Erich and Otto von Rohn.
 His class greets him with applause and a trophy presented by Martin Breitner and Fritz Marberg.
 The professor is proud of his family's "tolerance and sense of humor."

-Suddenly, everything changes.
-The maid brings wonderful news: Adolf Hitler has become chancellor of Germany.
-Listening to the radio.
-Amelie worries about what will happen to free thinkers and non-Aryans.
+At a celebratory dinner, Fritz happily announces that he and Freya will be married, although Freya says that she hasn't agreed yet.
+Then the maid brings news: Adolf Hitler has become chancellor of Germany.
+Listening to the radio, Amelie worries about what will happen to free thinkers and non-Aryans.
 The ecstatic young men leave for a meeting, but Martin demurs.

 Martin, Fritz, and Freya meet at an inn, where Professor Werner is bullied by a gang for not singing along with the "Horst Wessel Song."
 Martin interferes and the bullies allow Werner to leave.
 Fritz delivers Martin an ultimatum: join the party or be wiped out with other "pacifist vermin," but Martin refuses.
 Outside, the gang is beating Werner.
 On the train ride home, Fritz criticizes Freya for behavior unbecoming the daughter of a "non-Aryan."

 Professor Roth refuses to teach the doctrine of racial purity, and his classes are boycotted.
 Students, who are now all in uniform, rally to burn banned books.

 When Martin brings Freya home, the waiting gang assaults him.
-Mrs. Roth intervenes, admonishing her sons, who move out of their home.
+Mrs. Roth intervenes, admonishing her sons, who move out of their home to avoid being tainted by their relatives' un-Nazi attitudes.
 Weeks later, Freya comes to Martin's mountain farm.
 She wants him to meet their friends at the inn.
 He confesses his love to her.
 Professor Werner appears, begging for help because he is soon to be arrested.
 That night, Martin takes him on skis through a secret pass to Austria while the women successfully resist police attempts to intimidate them.